nicholas-johnson/How-to-Code/README.md

 We represent computer memory as a big list of numbers.
 In Babbage's case, just 675 numbers can be stored.
 In the iPhone, you can store 4 billion numbers in working memory.
 Imagine a line of 4 billion numbers stretching into the distance.
 Each number has a location, we call it an address.
 At address one, we might find the number five.
 At address one million we might find the number twelve.

 When we want the machine to run a program, we give it the address of the start of that program.
 The CPU then gets the number from that location.
 Say it gets a five.
 The CPU has a list of things it can do, so it looks on that lst for number five.
 That

+## Variables

+We can think of computer memory as a great long line of numbers stretching off into the distance.
+If we wrote those numbers out on paper, an iPhone X with 4Gb of RAM would go right around the world.

+Every location is identified with an address.
+If our program wants to get the number stored at position 45, it asks for that memory address, and the computer memory dutifully replies.
+This is a problem.

+Modern computers run lots of programs at once.
+If I can write a program that can write to arbitrary memory locations, then what's to stop me reading the data from other programs that are running on the machine?
+What's to stop me from changing them?
+I could rewrite another program's data while it was running.
+I could rewrite its code.

+Imagine I'm running a program and I can't necessarily know that some other program isn't going to come and wreck my stuff up.
+It would be complete anarchy, a single programming mistake could take down the entire operating system.
+This is how computers used to be.
+There is a type of hack called a buffer overflow, when you read from your own memory until you reach the end, and then suddenly you're reading from something else's memory.

+Nowadays programs have to request memory from the operating system.
+In a language like C you do this explicitly:

+    malloc(15);

+Gets you the location of 15 bytes of memory that you can use for whatever you like.
+You then have to be careful to only write to that location and free it once you're done.
+As you can imagine, this is hugely powerful, but also hard to manage.
+Ideally we want to abstract away this explicit memory management.
+We could let the computer handle putting data into the memory, and then refer to that data using a handy, human readable word.

+And this is a variable.

+I can write

+   numberOfCats = 12

+This says:

+1. Give me a memory address that I can write to
+2. Write the numeber 12 to that address